 - Topic: customs control

-- The duties to be paid, and the correct description of the goods, their origin and value
+- duties and taxes to be paid, and the correct classification of the goods, their origin and value;

-- Health requirements, veterinary, phytosanitary and quality regulations
+- application of health requirements, veterinary, phytosanitary and quality regulations.

 How do customs do that?